rusanu/ember-dc/README.md

 Ember DC Components uses [node.js](http://nodejs.org/) and [gulp](http://gulpjs.com/) as a build system, These two libraries will need to be installed before building.

-To build Ember Session, clone the repository, and run `npm install` to install build dependencies and `gulp` to build the library.
+To build Ember DC Components, clone the repository, and run `npm install` to install build dependencies and `gulp` to build the library.

 Unminified and minified builds of Ember DC Components will be placed in the `dist` directory